<botshield-verify> Web Component

 <script>

-function enableCheckout({ token }) {
+function enableCheckout({ token, signal_token }) {

 sessionStorage.setItem('botshield_token', token);